nanopack/hoarder/README.md

 Driver     : backends.Filesystem  # the actual backend driver
-GCInterval : 0                    # the interval between clearning out old storage (disabled by default) GCAmount   : 0                    # the amount of storage to clear at interval (disabled by default) Host       : 0.0.0.0              # the connection host Insecure   : false                # connect insecurly LogLevel   : "info"               # the output log level Port       : "7410"               # the connection port Token      : "TOKEN"              # the secury token used to connect with
+GCInterval : 0                    # the interval between clearning out old storage (disabled by default) GCAmount   : 0                    # the amount of storage to clear at interval (disabled by default) Host       : 127.0.0.1            # the connection host Insecure   : true                 # connect insecurly LogLevel   : "info"               # the output log level Port       : "7410"               # the connection port Token      : "TOKEN"              # the secury token used to connect with